 Dr Nancy Curotto is a certified EMDR psychologist (Standard Protocol, Early Intervention Protocols including Group-Traumatic Events Protocol [G-TEP], Recent Traumatic Events Protocol [R-TEP], and the Expanded Traumatic Events Protocol [E-TEP]) and can tailor your virtual sessions to your needs using a virtual platform: Remote EMDR https://www.remotemdr.com to facilitate constructive healing/growth.

 EMDR for pet loss focuses on resolving traumatic memories (sudden or painful decisions like hospice and euthanasia) and the emotional distress that can come with grieving the loss of a beloved pet.
-EMDR can help you process and grow around these difficult emotions.

-2. Accessing Core Grief: For many, pet loss can bring up guilt, helplessness, or deep sorrow.
+2. Accessing Core Grief: For many, the loss of a pet can evoke feelings of guilt, helplessness, or profound sorrow.
 EMDR helps access and process these core emotions, allowing individuals to experience relief from their emotional distress.

 4. Facilitating Growth and Acceptance: EMDR can help shift negative beliefs about yourself in relation to the pet's death (e.g., "I should have done more" or "It's my fault") to healthier beliefs (e.g., "I gave my pet a good life").
 This reprocessing can foster growth and acceptance.